sy77777en/video_annotation_folk/labels_markdown/cam_setup/height_wrt_ground/end_with/index.md

 - Is the final frame taken from a hip-level perspective?

-- Does the video conclude with a camera positioned between waist and knees?
+- Does the video conclude with a camera height aligned with a subject's hips or knees?

-- Is the last shot captured from mid-body height?
+- Is the last shot captured from a mid-body height viewpoint?

 - Does the sequence close with a hip-level perspective?

 - Is the final shot positioned at a hip-level height?

-- Does the video close with a shot slightly lower than eye level?
+- Does the video close with a perspective from around waist to knee level?

-- Is the ending frame aligned with a mid-body viewpoint?
+- Is the ending frame recorded from a height typical of a hip-level view?

 </details>

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video end with the camera at hip level, roughly between knee and waist height, whether or not a human subject is present.
+- The video ends with the camera at hip level, roughly between knee and waist height, whether or not a human subject is present.

 </details>

 <details>
 <summary><h4> Alternative Prompt</h4></summary>

-- A shot ending at hip level, taken from a mid-body viewpoint.
+- A shot ending at hip level, captured from a mid-body viewpoint.

-- A video concluding with a hip-level perspective.
+- A video concluding with a hip-level perspective, aligning with a subject's lower torso.

-- A sequence that ends with a camera positioned at mid-body height.
+- A sequence that ends with the camera positioned between waist and knee height.

-- A shot showing the environment from a lower but not ground-level viewpoint.
+- A shot showing the environment from a hip-level camera angle.

-- A video closing with a perspective positioned between waist and knees.
+- A video closing with a viewpoint around a subject's hips or knees.

-- A shot where the camera is slightly above ground but lower than eye level.
+- A shot where the camera is positioned lower than eye level but above ground level.

-- A video that ends with a framing that emphasizes mid-body perspective.
+- A video that ends with a perspective noticeably below eye level but not at ground level.

-- A scene that closes with a hip-level camera position.
+- A scene that closes with a balanced framing from a mid-body height.

 </details>